textX/textX/docs/scoping.md

     Example: see [tests/test_scoping/test_local_scope.py](https://github.com/textX/textX/blob/master/tests/functional/test_scoping/test_local_scope.py).

-    The scope is defined by a model-path from the current object and *connected objects* to (typically) a list containing named objects (similar to `RelativeName`).
+    The scope is defined by a model-path from the current object and *connected objects* to a list containing named objects (similar to `RelativeName`).
     The *connected objects* are defined again by a model-path from one object to another named object or a list of named objects.

 ### Note on Uniqueness of Model Elements